OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/network-watcher/network-watcher-connectivity-rest.md

 ## <a name="log-in-with-armclient"></a>Fazer logon com o ARMClient

-Faça logon no armclient com suas credenciais do Azure.
+Faça logon no tooarmclient com suas credenciais do Azure.

 ```PowerShell
 armclient login